Risky Business #265 -- Reliably detecting 0day with crash dumps

 This week's show is brought to you by the fine folk at Tenable Network Security.
 If you need vulnerability scanning or SIEM software you really need to go visit their website.
 On this week's show we're revisiting the topic of phantom 0day with Ron Gula, the chief executive and co-founder of Tenable.
 We'll also be chatting to him about whether or not the biggest threat to users in the future could be social engineering.

 Insomnia Security consultant Adam Boileau, as always, joins us for the week's news headlines.
 You can find links to all articles discussed in this week's show notes.

-News, a keynote video and more!1 week 5 days ago
+News, opinion and more!1 week 4 days ago

 PLUS Dan Guido on the latest with DARPA's Cyber Grand Challenge...2 weeks 4 days ago